MeteorsLiu/MeteorAuth/README.md

 ```
 1.Verify Sign

-if Sign are correct
+if the Sign is correct

 2. Verify Hash

-if Hash are correct
+if the Hash is correct, save the token from the sender.

 3. Repeat the handshake again